 Abstract

 Summary

 The 1927 Supreme Court case Buck v.
-Bell upheld Virginia's 1924 law that permitted the sterilization of individuals deemed unfit to procreate.
-The case involved Carrie Buck, a young, impoverished, white woman diagnosed as "feeble-minded" and institutionalized.
-Her adoptive family had her committed following the birth of her child out of wedlock, which they interpreted as evidence of her "incorrigibility."
-Virginia's law authorized the sterilization of institutionalized individuals to enhance "patient health and societal welfare."
-This case was strategically designed as a test of the law's constitutionality.
-The Court's ruling excluded individuals with disabilities from the Constitutional protections afforded by the Eighth and Fourteenth Amendments.
+Bell upheld a 1924 Virginia law that allowed the sterilization of individuals deemed unfit to have children.
+The case centered on Carrie Buck, a young, impoverished white woman who received a diagnosis of "feeble-mindedness" and was subsequently committed to a state mental institution.
+Her adoptive family arranged for her commitment following the birth of her child out of wedlock, an event her family cited as proof of her "incorrigibility," or inability to be reformed.
+Virginia's law allowed the sterilization of those institutionalized, stating its purpose was to promote "the health of the patient and the welfare of society."
+This case served as a legal challenge to determine the constitutionality of the Virginia law.
+The Supreme Court's ruling effectively denied people with disabilities protections guaranteed by the Eighth and Fourteenth Amendments of the U.S. Constitution.

+Abstract